 Grounding Your Dragon Tree

 Aside from its air-cleaning properties, people will permanently plant their dracaena marginata outdoors.
-Adult outdoor trees can grow between twelve and twenty feet tall depending on its fronds.
+Adult outdoor trees can grow between twelve and twenty feet tall depending on their fronds.
 You can plant one in front of a window or around the perimeter as an added privacy barrier.

 Dracaena marginata is in a family of indoor plants that are easy to take care of and its growth looks like a flowing green fountain of fronds.
 This little air cleaner is at home in nearly any atmosphere and a complement to any theme of home decor.
 For a thoughtful gift that adds air-cleaning benefits and more, everyone from your mom to your auto mechanic can appreciate a dragon plant to improve their airspace.Shop All